Buffalo Bills vs. Miami Dolphins NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Dolphins stats and trends

-- Miami has hit the over in 57.1% of its opportunities this year (four times over seven games with a set point total).
+- Miami's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).

-- In games that Miami piles up over 270.2 yards, the team is 2-2 against the spread and 0-4 overall.
+- When Miami picks up more than 270.2 yards, the team is 2-2 against the spread and 0-4 overall.

-- The Dolphins have turned the ball over 11 times, five fewer times than the Bills have forced turnovers (16).
+- This year the Dolphins have 11 turnovers, five fewer than the Bills have takeaways (16).

 Home and road insights